15 OFFBEAT DESTINATIONS TO VISIT IN RAJASTHAN

-A trip here revolves around seeing the whole settlement; driving through the boulevards that’s filled with the cluster of houses and a temple.
+A trip here revolves around seeing the whole settlement; driving through the boulevards that are filled with a cluster of houses and a temple.

-Here, you can spend time with endangered Siberian cranes,open-bill, painted stork, egret, darter, white ibis, spoonbill, and many other bird species.
+Here, you can spend time with endangered Siberian cranes,open-bill, painted storks, egrets, darters, white ibis, spoonbill, and many other bird species.

 If you are planning to give this place a visit, then plan a stay around November and January.